-Usually, there’s a cyclical problem: it’s near impossible to get a job if your aren’t in the country, and you aren’t allowed to enter the country to look for a job.
+Usually, there’s a cyclical problem: it’s a challenge to get a job if you aren’t in the country where you want to get a job, and you aren’t allowed to enter the country to look for a job.
 So, this is the first and main problem you’re likely to face and it isn’t an easy one to get around if you want to do things right.
 You can try and find out more about something called Work Seeker Authorisation but I think it basically means that you’re telling the State that you are entering the country to go for an interview.
-If you don’t have an interview, your only hope is the internet.
+If you don’t have an interview, your only hope is getting a job over the Internet.

 General Employment Permits will need to have a Labour Market Needs Test done by the employer as part of the application.
-They also doesn’t have as many advantages as the Critical Skills Work Permit.
+These permits don’t have as many advantages as the Critical Skills Work Permit.
 Be aware that there are some occupations that won’t be accepted for any employment permits.

 Getting a Job

-You can look on job websites and contact recruitment agencies, but most of them are looking for EU nationals and most likely won’t get back to you.
-Not very encouraging, I know.
+You can look on job websites and contact recruitment agencies, but most of them are looking for EU nationals.
 You could also try to send out your details directly to companies that you would like to work for.
-If you’re in the IT industry, you can take a look at a recruitment agency called Zartis.
-We found them to be really helpful.
+If you’re working in the IT industry, you will find a number of IT recruitment agencies online.

-Once you’ve had your Skype interviews and if you get a job offer, the next few weeks will fly, so hold onto your hat.
+Once you’ve had your Skype interviews and once you get a job offer, the next few weeks will fly, so hold onto your hat.
 You will have to fill out an application form (it’s a good idea to print it in colour otherwise the text field fillers that say “BLOCK LETTERS” will stand out too much).
-Anyway, so you fill that out and courier it back to the recruitment agency or employer – use a courier in case of surprise Post Office strikes.
+Courier it back to the recruitment agency or employer – use a courier in case of surprise South African Post Office strikes.
 You’ll most likely need to send a colour passport photo with your application form as well.
 We just used PostNet and at that time I think the fastest service was about R350.
-Take note of that, because there are a few sneaky costs like this that can add up quite quickly.
+Take note of that, because there are a few little costs like this that can add up quite quickly.

 Getting to Ireland

 When entering Ireland for work purposes, don’t forget to bring your original work permit.
-You can enter Ireland without a return ticket.
+You can enter Ireland without a return ticket if you have a job offer on paper (or work permit).
 If you have a Critical Skills Permit, your spouse can also enter without a return ticket (you will need your marriage certificate though).
-The Irish Embassy in South Africa refused to help me with this and they hung up on me after telling me that I definitely need a return ticket.
-I eventually emailed someone very helpful in the Irish Justice System who confirmed that I wouldn’t need a return ticket and there were no issues at Immigration.

-The application for your GNIB card then goes off to Dublin and within two weeks it should be back at your local GNIB for collection.
+The application for your IRP card then goes off to Dublin and within two or three weeks it should be back at your local GNIB for collection.
 They won’t contact you to let you know, so make sure to set a reminder for yourself.
 If you don’t collect it in time, it will go back to Dublin and you’d have to re-apply.
-And you don’t want to be in a situation where that happens and you’ve run out of the time given by the Immigration Officer at the airport awaiting a new card.
-If you are ever in a situation like that though, where you’re technically in the country illegally, I think the best thing would be to get advice directly from the GNIB.
-They are likely the only people who could help you.
+You don’t want to be in a situation where that happens and your stamp given by the Immigration Officer at the airport expires while you are awaiting a new card.

 The Order of Things

-- A marriage certificate, unabridged (this can take two months or more to arrive from Home Affairs)
+- An unabridged marriage certificate (this can take two months or more to arrive from South Africa’s Home Affairs offices)

 - Your unabridged birth certificate (also just in case, this can also take a while to get from Home Affairs)

-- Bank statements showing that you have enough money to support you until your first pay check
+- Bank statements showing that you have enough money to support you & your family until your first pay check arrives

-- Proof of paid for accommodation until you can find a place to rent.
+- Proof of paid for temporary accommodation until you can find a place to rent